Student Poster Award

 - Title is large enough to read from 4-6 feet away, other text is large enough to read from a comfortable distance.

-- Analysis is accurately and completely explained.
+- Analysis or outcomes are accurately and completely explained.

 - Professional attire and manner.